 This page is powered by a JSON feed (with an XML feed also available) that powers many other customer facing experiences including….

 A printable trail report used at the front desk of local lodging destinations

 Digital Signage used at the resorts.

-Winter Park Email Integration We also integrated with Watson (IBMs) Marketing Cloud API so that the data is included in the daily snow report email that our resorts send out.
-We write to a DB table with updated data on a set publishing schedule, and then the data in that table gets automatically populated into the email and delivered to the customer.
+Winter Park Email Integration The app is also integrated with Watson (IBMs) Marketing Cloud API so that the data is included in the daily snow report email that our resorts send out.
+The app write to a DB table with updated data on a set publishing schedule, and then the data in that table gets automatically populated into the email and delivered to the customer.

-Custom feeds were created that allowed us to create a custom Alexa Notification that can be added to customers flash briefing for an up to date description of the conditions at the Intrawest resort of your choice.
+Custom feeds were created that allowed us to create a custom Alexa Notification that can be added to customers flash briefing for an up to date description of the conditions at the Alterra Mountain Company resort of your choice.
 The creation of this app allows for seamless integration into your news day.